 Apart from buses, cabs are very cheap to European or American standards.
 As long as you get a reputable company that is.
 Hence, look for cabs like Mai Linh or Vinasun and insist that the driver turns on the meter.

 Besides, beware of cabs resembling those of trustworthy companies.
 Some scammers copy the famous names and just alter them a little bit.
 Then, they charge ridiculously high fares.

-However, to the visit the sights in the city and on the outskirts, you better join an organized day trip.
-To help you finding the best option, I’m including some tour offers in the What to See section below.
+However, to visit the sights in the city and on the outskirts, you better join an organized day trip.
+To help you find the best option, I’m including some tour offers in the What to See section below.